Spencer1919/Kubernetes/README.md

 # Kubernetes

-Brain dump of YAMLs used over the years
+The overarching goal of this GitHub is to provide a braindump of all the research I've compiled over the years in containers and Kubernetes as a whole.
+Thank you for reading and feedback is welcomed.